Backblaze has a new jingle, courtesy of Jonathan Mann.

 When we first started out, being scrappy was our best chance of taking on the task of getting everyone backed up.
 Jonathan has scrappiness in droves and his story is pretty darn interesting.
 Jonathan’s a musician who has been active on YouTube since 2006, but his largest undertaking—creating a song a day—started in January of 2009.
 He passed the 2000 song mark in June 2014, but is still going strong, uploading videos daily.

 There are many parallels between Jonathan and Backblaze that make us appreciate his work.
-Much like Backblaze revealing our storage pod design and releasing our hard drive failure rates, Jonathan has been remarkably open about his personal life in these videos.
-We once wrote about a failed acquisition, and Jonathan once wrote about breaking up with his girlfriend after 5 years of being together.
+Much like Backblaze revealing our Storage Pod design and releasing our hard drive failure rates, Jonathan has been remarkably open about his personal life in these videos.
+We once wrote about a failed acquisition, and Jonathan once wrote about breaking up with his girlfriend after five years of being together.
 This type of openness and accessibility have made his songs some of the more entertaining on YouTube, even if they’re about your everyday life.